Kimberlee Bassford: Lotus Root: A Great Granddaughter's Journey (2010)

 This short documentary is about Bassford's great-grandfather, Chun Quon Yee Hop, who was a successful businessman and philanthropist and the first person from her maternal family to come to Hawai‘i.

 Winning Girl (2014)

 Winning Girl tells the story of Teshya Alo, a teenage girl from Hawai‘i who is striving to be an Olympian in two male-dominated sports: wrestling and judo.
 The film explores Alo's competitions as well as her family life and coming of age.
 The documentary won the Special Jury Award for Documentary Feature at the Los Angeles Asian Pacific Film Festival.
 Bassford remarked that "Teshya is a shining example of a post-Title IX girl who has benefited from all the opportunities of athletics and who defines for herself what a girl can and should be."
 Bassford's target audience for the film is young girls.

+Before the Moon Falls (2025)

+This documentary tells the story of Samoan writer Sia Figiel, from 2016 when she walked across the United States to raise awareness for diabetes, to her arrest for the murder of Samoan academic and poet Caroline Sinavaiana-Gabbard in 2024.
+The documentary focuses on Figiel's struggles with her mental health.